wongyuiyang/IOT_21_CA2/README.md

 a) In the AWS IoT console, in the left navigation pane, choose “Act”, then “Create a rule”.
 b) On the Create a rule page, in the Name field, type a name for your rule e.g **DHT_DynamoDBRule**.
 In the Description field, type a description for the rule.
 c) Scroll down to Rule Query statement.
-Type *SELECT * FROM 'sensors/DHT'*
+Type *SELECT * FROM 'sensors/DHT'*.
 d) In Set one or more actions, choose Add action.
 e) On the Select an action page, select the action below.
 Next, choose Configure action.

 ![alt text](https://github.com/wongyuiyang/IOT_21_CA2/blob/main/images/F10.8.jpg?raw=true)

 f) On the Configure action page, from the SNS target drop-down list, choose the DHT table you created earlier.
-g) Choose the one you created (**SmartRoomRole**) from the drop-down list and click “Update Role”.
+g) Under **IAM role name**, choose the one you created (**SmartRoomRole**) from the drop-down list and click “Update Role”.
 h) Click “Create” then "Create Rule".

 ## 4.8 AWS - Create your AWS credentials file
 Our Smart-Room App stores pictures taken by the PiCam into an Amazon S3 bucket and uses AWS Rekognition.
 For this function to work, you will need to create an AWS credentials file in your RPi.

 a) On your AWS Account Status, Click “Account Details” button.
 You will be shown a screen similar to this.
+Copy the AWS CLI code.

 ![alt text](https://github.com/wongyuiyang/IOT_21_CA2/blob/main/images/F10.9.jpg?raw=true)